 Fall Fête!
 A Rose Gold Color Story

-With 12 days remaining until Winter Solstice, we’re still on the dark side of the season – so we take any reason to illuminate our tables and fill every seat with friends and neighbors.
-The lighter side of darkness is a cozy, intimate feeling that fall and winter beg to celebrate.
+The lighter side of darkness is a cozy, intimate feeling that fall and winter beg to celebrate, so we take any reason to illuminate our tables and fill every seat with friends and neighbors.
 Luna contributor Angelina Carrera hosted quite the gathering at Grassini Family Vineyards in Santa Barbara, CA this fall – featuring décor accents perfectly paired with our latest Rose Gold Collection that translate indoors or outdoors with equal splendor.
 Here, she shares her approach and inspiration to creating this spectacle of organic beauty!

 Start with color: